 Glenn authored, photographed, and designed Shelburne Farms: House, Gardens, Farm, and Barns (Rizzoli, 2017) and Simon Pearce: Design for Living (Rizzoli, 2016).
 He is coauthor, photographer, and designer of A Way of Living (Simon Pearce, 2009) and Pastoral (2005–2012).
 He is editor for A New Pastoral (anewpastoral.com), an online resource dedicated to featuring recipes and stories from Vermont for friends and visitors.

-For twenty-five years, Glenn has independently designed and produced art books and exhibition catalogues for publishers such Rizzoli, New York, and for museums and galleries such as the Barnes Foundation in Philadelphia, PA; Harvard University Art Museums in Cambridge, MA; List Visual Arts Center, MIT, in Cambridge, MA; the Hood Museum of Art, Dartmouth College, in Hanover, NH; and the Detroit Institute of Art in Detroit, MI.
+For over twenty-five years, Glenn has independently designed and produced art books and exhibition catalogues for publishers such Rizzoli, New York, and for museums and galleries such as the Barnes Foundation in Philadelphia, PA; Harvard University Art Museums in Cambridge, MA; List Visual Arts Center, MIT, in Cambridge, MA; the Hood Museum of Art, Dartmouth College, in Hanover, NH; and the Detroit Institute of Art in Detroit, MI.
 He has designed and produced over forty exhibition catalogues for the Studio Art Exhibition Program at Dartmouth College to accompany the program’s series of artist residencies and shows.

-He and his studio colleagues are currently designing and editing a series of catalogue raisonnés composed in three languages—Chinese, French, and English—as part of the Archives of Modern Chinese Art, a project initiated by The Li-Ching Cultural and Educational Foundation in Taipei, Taiwan.
+Glenn has designed, and his studio colleague, Mitchell Manacek has edited, a series of catalogue raisonnés composed in three languages—Chinese, French, and English—as part of the Archives of Modern Chinese Art, a project initiated by The Li-Ching Cultural and Educational Foundation in Taipei, Taiwan.

 From 2009–2013 Glenn served Simon Pearce in Windsor, Vermont, as graphic designer, art director, and creative director.
 He has provided creative direction, graphic design, and photography for clients such as Twin Farms in Barnard, VT; Tuck School of Business, Dartmouth College in Hanover, NH; Vermont Law School in Royalton, VT; Sofiawear.com in Woodstock, VT; and Andrew Pearce Bowls in Hartland, VT